AP Computer Science Principles (APCSP)

-Welcome to Advanced Placement Computer Science Principles 3007
+Welcome to Advanced Placement Computer Science Principles (APCSP) 3007

 Advanced Placement Computer Science Principles is a college entry-level course preparing students for the AP College Board Computer Science Principles Exam.
 Students successfully completing this course will gain a broad knowledge of programming and software development principles applicable to most major programming languages and environments.
 Additionally, students will gain an understanding of some of the ethical frameworks surrounding decisions concerning technology and its implementation in various environments.
 Examined frameworks include: The Blanchard-Peale Framework, The Markkula Center Framework, and The Issue-Contingent Model of Ethical Decision Making.